About the Office of Child Support Enforcement

 If you have tried unsuccessfully to resolve a case problem at your local child support office, contact the federal OCSE office using this form.
 We will contact your child support agency to help resolve your issue.

-In fiscal year 2016, the national program collected $33 billion and served 15.6 million children and their families.
+In fiscal year 2017, preliminary data shows the national program collected $32.4 billion and served 15.1 million children and their families.

 Learn more about the national child support program: